Data Backup & The 3-2-1 Rule

 Data loss can happen for a variety of reasons including: human error, disk/drive failure, local disaster, software corruption, ransomeware, theft and other events.
 In the digital world we live in, it is crucial that the data you hold is both secure and readily available to re-deploy in the event of a disaster.

 Nearly every business keeps sensitive data regarding vendors, clients and employees.
-Make sure that your IT provider has taken proper steps to not only secure your data, but has backed it up using the 3-2-1 rule!
+Make sure that your IT provider has taken proper steps to not only secure your data, but has backed it up using the 3-2-1 data backup rule!

 The cost of data loss can be far reaching and include short and long-term financial and reputation damage.